IoannisKaragiannis/LinearAlgebra/README.md

 ```
 An error log file will be created under the /tmp/LinearAlgebra directory.
 This file contains all the exceptions thrown
 while running the unit-test.
 It reveals all the extreme cases I have taken into consideration.
 If you can think of a
-counter-example that would not pass the test feel free to contact me.
+counter-example that would fail the test feel free to contact me.

 ### SPEED TESTS